Your gift will benefit charities right here at home today and for years to come.

 Please enter your donation amount and designate a fund or CFSOMD program using the form below

-You can also donate by check payable to the Community Foundation of Southern Maryland (memo line include the fund name) and mail your check to the Community Foundation of Southern Maryland, 3055 Old Washington Road, Waldorf, MD 20601.
+You can also donate by check payable to the Community Foundation of Southern Maryland (memo line include the fund name) and mail your check to the Community Foundation of Southern Maryland, P.O.
+Box 716, Charlotte Hall, MD 20622.

 The Babe and Dick Chaney Memorial Fund was created in March 2008 ‘to provide support to the American Cancer Society to further its charitable mission, the eradication and care of cancer, in Charles County, Maryland'.
 Restricted endowment to benefit the American Cancer Society in Charles County, established by the Chaney Foundation.